Athrheya/PCOS-Detection-using-Machine-Learning-Algorithms-/README.md

 6. Plot feature importance graphs and ROC curves for visualization and analysis.

 Combine information from all three categories of features to create a comprehensive PCOS detection model.

+## Project Results
+The project concludes that using the combination of three categories of algorithms (supervised, unsupervised, and feature importance-based), we can successfully detect PCOS with improved accuracy and reliability.

+## Usage
+1. Download the Heart and Diabetes datasets from the provided Kaggle links.
+2. Place the downloaded datasets in the appropriate project directories.
+3. Run the Jupyter notebooks or Python scripts for each step in the project.